oculus42/short-uuid/README.md

 ### Options

-short-uuid 4.0.0 adds support for an options object when creating a translator.
+short-uuid 4.0.0 adds support for options when creating a translator.
 This will support additional configuration in the future.

 ```javascript